 The New Road Ahead includes the construction of two new buildings next to OHS’s Ernest C. Swigert Animal Shelter.
-The facilities will house a Behavior Rehabilitation and Rescue Center, Animal Crimes Forensic Center, and a Community Teaching Hospital.
+The facilities will house a Behavior and Rescue Center, Animal Crimes Forensic Center, and a Community Veterinary Hospital.
 The project is the culmination of more than seven years of planning, research and consulting with local and national partners to identify the areas of greatest need.

 “The New Road Ahead addresses some of the most pressing issues facing pets and people in our community,” says Sharon Harmon, OHS President and CEO.
 “We’ve made huge progress controlling pet overpopulation.
 Now, we are poised to confront suffering in all its insidious forms – from the heartbreak of surrendering a pet with a treatable medical condition to fighting animal cruelty and neglect.”

-Behavior Rehabilitation and Rescue Center
+Behavior and Rescue Center

-The Behavior Rehabilitation and Rescue Center is dedicated to the behavioral rehabilitation of homeless animals to better prepare them for adoption and will also expand OHS’s capacity to provide care for animals who have been rescued from natural and man-made disasters.
+The Behavior and Rescue Center is dedicated to the behavioral rehabilitation of homeless animals to better prepare them for adoption and will also expand OHS’s capacity to provide care for animals who have been rescued from natural and man-made disasters.